-Parishes are an essential component of the universal
+Parishes are a definite community within a particular (arch)diocese of the universal

 Church, which Catholics profess to be the one, holy, catholic,

 apostolic Church.
-Every member of the Church faithful, through faith and
+The Church faithful, through faith and

-universal Church, one in faith and in union with the Holy Father, is
+universal Church, one in faith, sacraments and governance in union with the Pope, is

-realized in several "autonomous" churches reflecting Eastern and Western
+realized in several ritual churches sui juris reflecting Eastern and Western

 need to walk, or later drive, more than about a mile to their parish

-recently, the trend has been to expand existing parishes and to
+church.
+More recently, the approach has been to expand existing parishes and to

 recognize centers that are serving the needs of particular national